kaggarwal/Dedup/README.md

+# Introduction

-Code that applies machine learning concepts to improve bug deduplication accuracy in bug repositories.
+This repo contains the code for our series of [papers](http://papersdb.cs.ualberta.ca/~papersdb/view_publication.php?pub_id=1125) on bug report deduplication.
+DeDup is a project that applies machine learning concepts to improve bug report deduplication performance in bug repositories.

+## Installation & Usage

+Coming soon...

+## Project layout

+The `word_lists` directory contains ten subdirectories containing the wordlists used in our project.
+The names are self explanatory.

+## Licensing/Copyright

 Copyright (C) 2013 Anahita Alipour, Abram Hindle, Tanner Rutgers, Riley Dawson, Finbarr Timbers, Karan Aggarwal